Small and Personalized Learning Environment

 Students and teachers have daily access to technology, to use it effectively as a tool for learning and as a subject of learning.
 Technology is integrated throughout the day in student performance, classroom instruction, data management, and communication.
 Students develop proficiency in word processing, PowerPoint, video presentation, spreadsheets, Internet research and web design.
 A web-based student information system enables parents to check their child’s progress 24/7.
 All student work is maintained in a digital portfolio.
 The ratio of students to computers in each high school is almost 1:1.

 Seminar classes (similar to electives) are practical, real-world non-core classes, some of which are co-taught by Da Vinci faculty and industry professionals.
 Our industry partners help us identify those skills that students need to know and be able to do that do not appear in the state standards.
 During seminar period, industry will help teach and address these industry "standards".
-Some recent seminars have included: Illustration (Art Center College of Design) , Industrial Design (Art Center College of Design), Web Design, Robotics, Flight School, Aerospace Engineering (PLTW), Digital Electronics (PLTW), Leadership, eJournalism, Financial Literacy, Creative Writing, Fashion Design, Improvisation, Yoga, CrossFit and Basketball.
+Some recent seminars have included: Illustration (Art Center College of Design) , Industrial Design (Art Center College of Design), Web Design, Robotics, Flight School, Aerospace Engineering (PLTW), Digital Electronics (PLTW), Leadership, eJournalism, Mock Trial, Chinese, Financial Literacy, Creative Writing, Improvisation, Yoga, CrossFit and Basketball.
+For a complete list of current seminar offerings, please visit our individual school web pages.

 Mentoring, Coaching & Other Interventions